JudeNiroshan/ns-3-dev-git/src/trust-aodv/doc/trust-aodv.rst

 55th and 75th seconds.
 Routing table and trust table values has been changed over the time while reducing the trust value for the malicious node.

+Validation
+**********

+In general unit tests are yet to be covered the workflows.
+Therefore, no tests are not available in a test folder for this module.
+Even though there is an additional ``ns3::selfishaodv::RoutingProtocol`` under the model folder, it has not been used in the example simulation.
+It was an attempt to simulate a selfish node.
+You can plug it into the provided example and see how it behaves.

 Examples